-I am a Postdoctoral Scholar in theoretical physics at the University of Kentucky, and regular visitor at Fermilab, working with Richard Hill on radiative corrections to neutrino-nucleus interactions and the Mu2e collaboration on a modern theory of radiative muon capture for their charge changing search for lepton number violation.
+I am a Postdoctoral Scholar in theoretical physics at the University of Kentucky, and an Intensity Frontier Fellow at Fermilab, working with Richard Hill on radiative corrections to neutrino-nucleus interactions and the Mu2e collaboration on a modern theory of radiative muon capture for their charge changing search for lepton number violation.

 If you want to read more about Ryan Plestid the person, go here.